Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Preliminaries.

 \begin{defn} We say that $X$ is \emph{sector-heavy} if, for every $k\geq 2$ and every choice of pairwise transverse halfspaces $\mf{h}_1,...,\mf{h}_k$, there exists a halfspace $\mf{k}\cu\mf{h}_1\cap...\cap\mf{h}_k$. \end{defn}

 \begin{prop} If $X$ is cocompact, locally finite, irreducible and has no free faces, then $X$ is sector-heavy. \end{prop} \begin{proof} Since $X$ is finite dimensional and without free faces, $X$ is essential.
-Observe moreover that any intersection of pairwise-transverse hyperplanes of $X$ is itself a cube complex with no free faces.
-We conclude that $X$ is also hyperplane-essential and the case $k=2$ follows from Proposition~\ref{NS corner}.
+By a repeated application of Remark~\ref{nff hyp rmk}, any intersection of pairwise-transverse hyperplanes of $X$ is itself a cube complex with no free faces.
+We conclude that $X$ is hyperplane-essential, and the case $k=2$ follows from Proposition~\ref{NS corner}.
 For the general case, we proceed by induction on $k\geq 3$.

 Let $\mf{h}_1,...,\mf{h}_k$ be pairwise transverse halfspaces.
 By the inductive hypothesis, there exists a halfspace $\mf{j}\cu\mf{h}_1\cap ...\cap\mf{h}_{k-1}$; let $\mf{w}$ be the hyperplane corresponding to $\mf{j}$.
 If $\mf{w}\cu\mf{h}_k$, either we have $\mf{j}\cu\mf{h}_k$ and we are done, or $\mf{h}_k^*\cu\mf{j}$; in the latter case, $\mf{j}$ intersects $\mf{h}_1^*$, a contradiction.
 If $\mf{w}$ is transverse to $\mf{h}_k$, we also immediately conclude by invoking Proposition~\ref{NS corner}, which yields a halfspace $\mf{k}\cu\mf{j}\cap\mf{h}_k$.
 We are left to consider the case when $\mf{w}\cu\mf{h}_k^*$.